ellysheppard9630/product-leadership-playbook/06-meetings/05-project-checkpoint.md

 # Project Checkpoint

-Project Checkpoint is a collaborative review between Product and Engineering that occurs while implementation is in progress.
+Project Checkpoint is a collaborative review between Product and Engineering that occurs during active development.

-Its purpose is to validate that the solution being built continues to align with the intended business outcome before development is complete.
+Its purpose is to validate that the solution being built continues to solve the intended business problem before implementation is complete.

-Unlike a Sprint Review, Project Checkpoint focuses on work in progress.
+Unlike Engineering Refinement, this meeting is not about planning implementation.

-Unlike Engineering Refinement, it is not about planning implementation.
+Unlike Release Reviews or Sprint Reviews, this meeting is not about demonstrating completed work.

-It is an opportunity to inspect direction, reduce rework, and ensure Product and Engineering remain aligned throughout delivery.
+Project Checkpoint exists to ensure Product and Engineering remain aligned while there is still time to make meaningful adjustments.

 ---